ed-curran/TrustBox/packages/trustbench/README.md

 - A **symbol** is something that's used as an input to construct the output trust resources.
 There is not necessarily a one-to-one mapping between an input symbol and an output resource.
 Sometimes there is, sometimes multiple symbols are used to construct a single output resource.
 - A symbol is represented by a file.
 The filename is important, it looks like `"{symbolName}.{symbolType}.{extension}"`
-- An entity controls the "symbols" placed inside of it (the directory).
+- An entity controls the symbols placed inside of it (the directory).
 The directory structure *inside* an entity is not significant (you can organise symbols how you want).
 - Currently, these symbols are supported (I need to create a JSON schema for each of these):
   - **topic** - JSON schema representing a topic, as used by a trust establishment document.
   - **subject** - The subject of trust assertions made by the controlling entity, as in a trust establishment document.
 Trust assertions are scoped to a topic.